MattyQ/jsonelements/README.md

 The library can be used to create an individual element, a tree of elements, or a complex collection of elements, all based on JSON templates.
 You can create HTML elements by calling the JSONElements interface (an abstract class) or by instantiating new JSONElements.
 In both cases, you describe the desired elements using JSON templates that conform to the JSONElement schema.

-The only thing that distinguishes an HTML element created with the library from an element created with `document.createElement()` is the presence of a property that stores the JSON template.
+The only thing that distinguishes an HTML element created with the library from an element created with `document.createElement()` is the presence of a property that stores JSONElements values (for now just the JSON template).
 To avoid potential collision with other libraries, the property is keyed with a Symbol that is registered when the JSONElements library is loaded.

 ## Hello, world!